techidaily/site-youtube-tips/source/_posts/approved-earning-in-the-limelight-without-ads-a-comprehensive-guide-to-youtube-income.md

 #### **How Does Patreon Work for YouTubers?**

-When it comes to crowdfunding for YouTubers, [Patreon](https://www.patreon.com/)is the platform of choice.
+When it comes to crowdfunding for YouTubers, [Patreon](https://www.patreon.com/) is the platform of choice.
 While other platforms such as Kickstarter or GoFundMe are focused on entrepreneurial pursuits, large projects, or charitable causes, Patreon is designed to support creatives and reward and incentivize donors.

 ## **Key Takeaways:**